Nincodedo/rhc-ocw/docs/trigger/index.md

 ## day1tooltime

 Using `/trigger day1tooltime` will show you how much time you have left on your Day 1 tools.
+This trigger is only available if you have remaining Day 1 tool time.

 ## ping